Sign In

 We recommend arriving at least 1.5 hours before your flight for domestic and Schengen-area destinations.
 For non-Schengen flights, it’s best to be at the airport at least 2 hours in advance to allow enough time for passport control and security procedures, especially during the busy summer season.

-Yes, taxis are always available outside the terminal – even if your flight arrives at midnight or early morning.
-The standard fare to Chania city centre is around 23€.
+Yes, taxis are always available outside the terminal, even if your flight arrives at midnight or early in the morning.
+The standard fare to Chania city centre is around 28€.

 Yes, you can.
 The airport provides charging stations, and you’ll also find a few power outlets in the waiting areas where you can plug in your device.